-Events
+Events:

 - Attend all preparation activities, events and clean-up activities.
 Arrive on time and work until instructors dismiss the full class group.
-Note: Event days will generally be 12-14 hours long. - Manage physical demands like lifting/carrying heavy containers or trays of food, standing for several hours, bending, using equipment, washing dishes, cleaning facilities.
+Note: Event days will generally be 12-14 hours long. - Manage physical demands like lifting/carrying heavy containers or trays of food, standing for several hours, bending, using equipment, washing dishes, cleaning facility.
 Manage fast pace of kitchen work. - Appropriately and safely handle food, beverages and equipment. - Be polite with guests and answer questions accurately.

-Courses
+Courses:

-- Practice all skills until you can demonstrate "mastery"-do them correctly and quickly. - Pass all courses and seminars.
-Attendance, punctuality and professional behavior will be part of grades. - To graduate, you must pass all courses and have a grade point average (GPA) of C (60%).
-Passing many courses with only a D (50%) can make your GPA too low to graduate. - All English skills (reading, writing, listening, speaking) are important.
-Evaluation will include tests, group projects, presentations, public events and research papers. - Re-testing is generally not an option.
-If you fail a course, it will not be available again until the following year. - Do your own work.
+Practice all skills until you can demonstrate "mastery"-do them correctly and quickly.

+Pass all courses and seminars.
+Attendance, punctuality and professional behavior will be part of grades.
+To graduate, you must pass all courses and have a grade point average (GPA) of C (60%).
+Passing many courses with only a D (50%) can make your GPA too low to graduate.

+All English skills (reading, writing, listening, speaking) are important.
+Evaluation will include tests, group projects, presentations, public events and research papers.

+Re-testing is generally not an option.
+If you fail a course, it will not be available again until the following year.

+Do your own work.
 Cheating or using other people's work could result in failing grades/suspension.
+See Policy A25 from this Academic Policies link.

-How Assiniboine College Can Help You
+How College Can Help You

-- Trained instructors will share their knowledge and experience from the industry, and will give you frequent and specific feedback on your progress. - Learning Commons staff available to assist with study skills, like test-taking and writing papers. - Student advising staff can offer support for personal issues. - A Regulated International Student Immigration Advisor can answer questions related to permits.
+Trained instructors will share their knowledge and experience from the industry, and will give you frequent and specific feedback on your progress.

+Learning Commons staff available to assist with study skills, like test-taking and writing papers.
+Student advising staff can offer support for personal issues.